BertKleewein/BertKleewein.github.io/the-problem-with-callbacks.md

 Now, I'm not talking about anyone in particular, but if you're pedantic you might say:

-    A callback is a function that gets called when an operation is completed.
+"A callback is a function that gets called when an operation is completed.
 It gets called once and then never again.
 This thing that you have here can get called multiple times.
-    It's not a callback, it's an event handler.
+It's not a callback, it's an event handler."

 And, in response, I would say:

-    You are correct, sir.
+"You are correct, sir.
 It can be called multiple times.
 I understand the distinction, and it's an important one.
 I'm still going to call it a callback.
-    (In this article at least)
+(In this article at least)"

 ## The first big problem: It's not your context, dude